 Using The IRS Data Retrieval Tool

 The IRS Data Retrieval Tool allows you and your parents to transfer tax return information directly into the FAFSA.
-If data retrieval is used when completing your FAFSA, we won't need a copy of parent tax returns.
+Using the IRS Data Retrieval Tool is highly recommended as it will minimize the amount of additional documentation you may have to submit.

 The 2019-20 FAFSA uses 2017 tax return information, so most users will be able to utilize the IRS Data Retrieval Tool.
 Parents who are married and filed their 2017 tax return as Married Filing Separately, are married and filed as Head of Household, or filed a Puerto Rican or foreign tax return are not eligible to use the IRS Data Retrieval Tool.